realconebob/discordMirror/README.md

 ## Because Discord, a multi-BILLION (with a B!) dollar comapny, is INCAPABLE of running their own repository

 Discord Mirror is built on top of a rss mirror, and retooled to "use" the Discord API to grab the lastest linux deb file occasionally (checks daily).
-If a new file is found, it is downloaded and made available in a local deb file repository for "download" and use with apt.
-No update hook is planned for now, just a daily check using cron
+If a new file is found, it is downloaded and made available in a local deb file repository for "download" and use with apt

 ### DEPENDENCIES

-- env: Makes sure that things passed to bash are done so in a sane manner
+- env: Makes sure that arguments passed to bash are done so in a sane manner
 - bash: All the scripts are written for the bash shell
 - wget: Grabs the current discord.deb file
 - dpkg-dev: Supplies scripts used to generate `Release` and `Packages.gz` files